jncraton/software-engineering-cpsc4430/readme.md

 Upon completion of this course, students will be able to:

-- Describe the layers of the network stack
-- Design secure computer networks
+- Work on a software development team
+- Use tools for code analysis
-- Examine network packets to inspect traffic and diagnose issues
+- Identify and correct security issues in software
-- Build basic networked applications in Python
-- Describe the core protocols used in modern networks (Ethernet, TCP/IP, QUIC, HTTP, DNS, DHCP, SMTP, etc)

 Course Overview
 ---------------

 Please refer to Canvas for a list of assignments and detailed grading breakdown.

-### Presentations
+### Projects

-Students will complete two presentations over the course of the semester sharing knowledge of specific areas of interest with their peers.
+At least one significant software project will be completed and assessed.
+Students will also complete presentations over the course of the semester related to their project progress.

-### Labs

-Students will complete weekly labs using various network technologies and the Python programming language.

 ### Homework/Quizzes

-Students will complete appoximately 8 homework assignments covering various topics from the course text.
+Students will complete appoximately homework assignments covering various topics from the course text.
 Reading quizzes may also be given as needed and will be counted as homework grades.

 ### Exams